4 min read | By Postpublisher P | 31 August 2022 | Technology

 Every detail of the battle plan is completely planned before going for the fight.
 Any changes that may happen in the middle of the battle may not be easy to deal with in the Waterfall model.

 Waterfall development methodology is best applied in projects that are fixed in nature.
-You will find the use of this model in industries like construction and engineering where project plans are fixed.
-The software cycle for these projects moves sequentially from idea to the finished software product in a step by step phase.
+You will find the use of this model in industries like construction, engineering, and even specialized services like Water removal NYC, where project plans are fixed.
+The software cycle for these projects moves sequentially from idea to the finished software product in a step-by-step phase.

 After learning about the waterfall model, let’s go through the Agile process.
 There are projects that have a higher level of uncertainty requiring a flexible and adaptive approach to arrive at a solution.
 Also in a few cases, the business owner may want to be involved with the project in giving timely suggestions or feedback.
 Agile software methodology works best in such situations.